zelmaru/react-native_shopping-list-app/README.md

 # React-Native---Shopping-List-App
 Mobile App
-Mobile app UI (my first attempt to get familiar with React Native).
+Add, edit or delete items and share your list.
+Only UI (my first attempt to get familiar with React Native).
+Items get deleted after closing the app.
+They won't if app runs in background.

 Features:

-adding / deleting particular items after adding first item, buttons "delete all"  and "share" appear => share your list with others confirmation needed for deleting an item / all items (modal appears)